-Pennsylvania Spatial Data Access (PASDA), the public geospatial data clearinghouse for the Commonwealth of Pennsylvania.
-PASDA marked its 10th anniversary in 2006.
-PASDA was developed by the Pennsylvania State University in 1996 with data from the Pennsylvania Department of Environmental Protection and USGS.
-Currently, PASDA has a broad range of data providers including PennDOT, DCNR, DEP, PA Department of Health, USGS, PA Topographic and Geologic Survey, City of Philadelphia, Chester County, and many more.
+Pennsylvania Spatial Data Access (PASDA), the public geospatial data clearinghouse for the Commonwealth of Pennsylvania marked its tenth year in 2006.
+PASDA, which has grown from a small website offering 35 data sets in 1996 to the expansive user centered data clearinghouse that it is today, has become a staple of the GIS community in Pennsylvania.
 Users come from a broad spectrum of organizations and backgrounds, from teachers and citizens to businesses and government agencies, PASDA provides free access to data, applications, and customization tools to meet the needs of every user.

-PASDA was developed by the Pennsylvania State University as a service to the citizens, governments, and businesses of the Commonwealth.
-PASDA is a cooperative project of the Governor's Office of Administration, Office for Information Technology, Bureau of Geospatial Technologies and Penn State Institutes of the Environment of the Pennsylvania State University.
-Funding is provided by the Pennsylvania Office for Information Technology, Bureau of Geospatial Technologies.
-In addition, the Pennsylvania State University provides substantial support to the PASDA program for system administration, database administration and infrastructure this year and throughout the life of the program.
+PASDA was developed as a service to the citizens, governments, and businesses of the Commonwealth.
+PASDA is a cooperative project of the Governor's Office of Administration, Office for Information Technology, Geospatial Technologies Office and Penn State Institutes for Energy and the Environment of the Pennsylvania State University.
+Funding and support is provided by the Pennsylvania Office for Information Technology, Geospatial Technologies Office.
 PASDA serves as the Commonwealth's node on the National Spatial Data Infrastructure (NSDI), Geospatial One Stop, and the National Biological Information Infrastructure.